8 Severance Agreement Considerations for Employees

 1. Payment – Is the payment reasonable in light of any claims you may be releasing, the amount you made, the circumstances under which you are leaving, and how long you worked there?
 When is it paid?
 How is it paid?
 How will paystub(s) be provided?
 Does it include all earned vacation time?
 How is it taxed?

 2. Release of all claims -- Employers will generally include provision(s) requiring employees to release their right to pursue claims against the employer for all sorts of employment law violations, including employment discrimination, wage and hour violations, leave law violations, whistleblowing and/or retaliation.
 Depending upon what happened at work, this could have serious implications.
-It's worth talking to an employment lawyer about what was going on in your situation specifically to determine if you have any claims, particularly before you sign away your right to pursue a claim.
+It's worth talking to an employment lawyer specifically to determine if you have any claims, particularly before you sign away your right to pursue a claim.

 3. Health insurance -- Did your employer provide your health insurance?
 Is it continued under the agreement?
 For what period of time?
 Is the premium subsidized over the same period?
 What does it include -- Medical?
 Dental?